 Some industrial processes with more than one stage are not time critical and may be able to be staggered around times when energy is most expensive in between energy intensive production stages.

 Infrequent processes

 Some industrial processes occur less regularly and can be rescheduled around signals from the energy system.

 Heating Ventilation and Cooling (HVAC) systems

-Thermal storage can be used to shift heating loads for commercial systems.
-Air conditioning systems could respond to signals by adjusting their target temperature by 0.5-1 degrees, reducing demand.
+Thermal storage heating loads for could respond to by 0.5-1 degrees, reducing demand.